hexagon5un/barking_dogs_dds_demo/README.md

 The samples themselves are 8-bit @ 8kHz mono.
 If you want to replace them, just save your sample as a mono, 8kHz, 8-bit WAV file (e.g. with Audacity or sox) and then you can tweak the included Python file to make a suitable C header with your data.

+## Download for Arduino, or compile in C

+To run this on Arduino, download the [linked zip file](https://github.com/hexagon5un/barking_dogs_dds_demo/archive/master.zip) and move it to your sketches directory.
+Rename it to "dogs" and fire up Arduino.
+You should be good to go.

+If you're interested in the synthetic waveforms code, I've pushed up a branch for that too.
+Download [this zip file](https://github.com/hexagon5un/barking_dogs_dds_demo/archive/all_waveforms_demo.zip) and move it to "dds" in your sketches directory.
+(It's got some sweet Python band-limited waveform synthesis code if I do say so myself.)

+I wrote the code in pretty agnostic C so that it should compile just fine once you replace `setup()` and `loop()` with `main()`.
+That's what you'll find in the `dogs_in_c` directory.
+Works for me.
+Also included, at no extra charge, my Arduino-alike Makefile, and a generic AVR-GCC Makefile (with _far_ too many frills) in their respective directories.
+Feel free to ignore or copy.

 ## PWM

 The PWM rate is as fast as it could be: 16 MHz / 256 = 62 kHz.
 You're still going to want to filter out some of the high-frequency hash.
 I used a single-pole RC filter: a 1K resistor from the AVR's output with a 0.1 uF capacitor to ground.
 Not high-tech, but gets the job done.